willnaoosmith/Onedrive-Private-PDF-Downloader/README.md

 ## Contributing

 We welcome contributions to improve this tool.
-If you have found new class names or ARIA labels that work better, please consider submitting a pull request to update the configuration.
+If you have found new class names or ARIA labels, please consider submitting a pull request to update the configuration.

-For more details, see the CONTRIBUTING.md file.
+For more details, see the [CONTRIBUTING.md](/CONTRIBUTING.md) file.